 Liz Milliron has been making up stories, and creating her own endings for other people’s stories, for as long as she can remember.
 She’s worked for twenty years in the corporate world, but finds making things up is far more satisfying than writing software manuals.
-A lifelong mystery fan, she is the author of The Laurel Highlands Mysteries from Level Best Books.
+A lifelong mystery fan, she is the author of The Laurel Highlands Mysteries and The Home Front Mysteries, both from Level Best Books.
 Her short fiction has appeared at Uppagus and Mysterical-e. and been in Lucky Charms: 12 Crime Tales, the Anthony award-winning Blood on the Bayou (the 2016 Bouchercon anthology), Fish Out of Water, Malice Domestic 12 – Mystery Most Historical and The Killer Wore Cranberry: A Fifth Course of Chaos.

 I love books.
 I have for as long as I can remember.
 I love them so much, I studied English in college, earning Bachelor’s and Master’s degrees.
 When my friends moaned about spending time in the library or reading, I loved it.
 This is not to say I loved everything I read (I still regret that I will never get back the time I spent reading Moby Dick) but the library was my second home.

 This love of books goes back earlier than college.
 I grew up in a pretty small town.
 I still remember riding my bike to the local library on weekends to load up on books.
 When it snowed (as it did pretty frequently near Lake Erie), people drove me.
 I devoured books, probably reading the entire children’s section by the age of 12.